Las Vegas Lawyer to Assist with Contesting Wills & Trusts

 you expected?
 Were you completely left out of the will?
 If you believe

-that something is not adding up regarding your loved one's will, we
+that something is not adding up regarding your loved one's will, we can

 trust is accurate and valid and that you receive the inheritance you deserve.

-Wills or trusts may not accurately reflect the decedent's wishes in
+Wills or trusts may not accurately reflect the decedent's wishes in some

-of his or her assets given to a particular person or charity.
+or her assets given to a particular person or charity.